Meet Boston Outdoor Preschool Network

 Inclusive

-BOPN is committed to expanding access to outdoor education by offering financial aid for our tuition-based programs, partnering with a Boston public school, and soon also with Universal PreK.
+BOPN is committed to expanding access to outdoor education by offering financial aid for our tuition-based programs, bringing nature-based education to Boston public schools, and opening Boston’s first free nature preschool at the zoo.

 -